SravanJangamDev/Fun-Chat/README.md

 # Fun-Chat App ReadMe
 ## Overview
 Fun-Chat App is a chat software designed for seamless communication.
 It is implemented with a focus on simplicity and efficiency, providing a platform for individual and group chats.
-The project utilizes a combination of backend and frontend technologies to deliver a robust chatting experience.
+The project utilizes backend and frontend technologies to deliver a robust chatting experience.

 ## Technologies Used